Dunno-AI/shakescript/README.md

 ShakeScript redefines AI-powered storytelling by:

-- Solving token limitation challenges
+-   Solving token limitation challenges.
-- Supporting long-form, culturally nuanced storytelling
+-   Supporting long-form, culturally nuanced narratives.
-- Seamlessly blending LLMs, embeddings, and human input
+-   Seamlessly blending LLMs, embeddings, and human input.

 > 🎉 Let the stories unfold — with ShakeScript, your narrative has no limits.

----